-What if I am dissatisfied with the terms of the re-opening?
+What if I am dissatisfied with the services offered?

 There may, however, be some ongoing restrictions due to limited numbers they can accommodate or cleaning schedules that they are required to adhere to.

 If you are unable to resolve this with them, come to Consumer Protection.

 Can I get a refund if an upcoming event is cancelled due to COVID-19?